fcsonline/drill/SYNTAX.md

 - `include`: Include all requests in the given file.
 - `request`: Execute a HTTP request.
-- `assign`: Assign a value in the thread context to be interpolated later.
+- `assign`: Assign a value in the context to be interpolated later.

 All those three items can be combined with `name` property to be show in logs.